Think Tank (Blur album): Critical reception

-According to Acclaimed Music, Think Tank is the 995th most critically acclaimed album of all time.

 Albarn became critical of the record over time.
 In 2015 he said: "It's... got some real stinkers on it – there's some bollocks on there."

 Accolades

 Blur received a number of awards and nominations for Think Tank.
 At the 2003 Q Awards, Think Tank won the award for Best Album.
 This was the third time the band had received this award, previously winning in 1994 and 1995 for Parklife and The Great Escape respectively.
 Blur also received nomination for Best Act in the World Today and, along with Ben Hillier, were nominated in the Best Producer category.
 The album also won in the Best Album category at the South Bank Show Awards in 2004 and was nominated in a similarly titled category at the Danish Music Awards the same year.
 Think Tank was nominated for Best British Album at the 2004 Brit Awards.
 The promo videos for "Out of Time" and "Good Song" also won several awards.

 At the end of the year, The Observer listed Think Tank as the best album of 2003, Miranda Sawyer writing that, "Think Tank is the band's first warm album.
 They have hopped genres in the past, from baggy to mod to pop to grunge to art-rock, but the sound has always stayed urban, Western, cool.
 Think Tank is none of these things.
 It's all over the place, and that place is foreign.
 Odd noises, strange instruments, keening vocals; its tunes wind themselves around your heart like drifting smoke.
 They waft in from faraway lands; trail and trickle their scent across your life.
 It is the most peculiar stuff that stays with you; "Ambulance"'s slurred symphony; "Caravan"'s star-speckled wonder."